Expand AllClick here for a more accessible version

 Funding may become available to advance DEP's efforts to plug orphan and abandoned wells in Pennsylvania.
 For that reason, DEP would greatly appreciate that your firm completes its registration survey.
 The survey will assist DEP in assessing your interest, availability and ability to perform plugging and plugging support work.
 Click here to take the survey.

-The Departments of Environmental Protection (DEP) and Conservation and Natural Resources (DCNR) have begun work to plug 12 abandoned oil and gas wells in the Cornplanter State Forest, Forest County.
+The Departments of Environmental Protection (DEP) and Conservation and Natural Resources (DCNR) have completed the first phase of well plugging work.
+This was the first phase of a four-phase project in Cornplanter State Forest, Forest County.
+The work included plugging 12 abandoned oil and gas wells.
 The 12 wells, some of which are believed to have been in the forest since the 1920s, are located in Harmony Township.
-This is the first phase of a four-phase project in this area.
+Final site restoration of these wells will be performed during the Spring of 2022.
+Phase two of well plugging will also be released for bid in the Spring/Summer.

 Old, decaying abandoned wells not only act as a significant source of climate-warming methane emissions, but in many cases, can leak oil and gas into water, soil and sometimes nearby homes, creating an explosion hazard.